someguy171/welcome/guide.md

 * Section 5 - Game settings
   * [DPI and Sensitivity](#dpi-and-sensitivity)
   * [Game settings - what do they mean?](#game-settings---what-do-they-mean)
+* Section 6 - Making videos and streaming
+  * Disclaimer about streaming/recording
+  * Recording - making content for YouTube
+  * Streaming - Twitch and YouTube livestreams

 # Section 1 - Starting out